chris-bc/esp32-gravity/README.md

 ## Bugs / Todo

+* need to stop homing when back button pushed
+  * otherwise fills up console and ruins all other commands
+* select with ^-separated list doesn't work from flipper
+  * only the first item is selected
+* Clean up scan output - Stop displaying empty APs
 * error from select ap when it is being deselected (due to null malloc)
 * Occasionally selecting a STA will give the STA a BIG_INT-like value
   * deselecting and reselecting fixes it.